jamiewilbraham/azure-docs/articles/cognitive-services/language-support.md

 ---
 title: Language support
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: Azure Cognitive Services enables you to build applications that see, hear, speak with, and understand your users.
+description: Azure Cognitive Research Technologies enables you to build applications that see, hear, speak with, and understand your users.
 Between these services, more than three dozen languages are supported, allowing users to communicate with your application in natural ways.
 services: cognitive-services
 author: erhopf
 manager: nitinme